-Dr Zachary Howlett is an Assistant Professor of Anthropology at Yale-NUS College.
-After completing his BA in German Studies at Brown University, he spent several years in China working as a teacher, translator, and interpreter.
-In 2008 he entered the Department of Anthropology at Cornell University, which awarded him an MA in 2011 and a PhD in 2016.
-Dr Howlett has received a variety of academic honors, including a Jacob K Javits Fellowship and a Fulbright-Hays DDRA Fellowship.
-He joins Yale-NUS College from the Harvard Academy for International and Area Studies, where he was an Academy Scholar during the 2016-2017 academic year.
+Assistant Professor Zachary M Howlett is a sociocultural anthropologist who focuses on education, marriage, and migration in China.
+After completing his BA in German Studies at Brown University, he spent several years in China working as a teacher and translator.
+In 2008, he entered the Department of Anthropology at Cornell University, which awarded him an MA in 2011 and a PhD in 2016.
+Asst Prof Howlett has received a variety of academic honours, including a Jacob K Javits Fellowship and a Fulbright-Hays DDRA Fellowship, and was an Academy Scholar at the Harvard Academy of International and Area Studies.

 “China’s Examination Fever and the Fabrication of Fairness: ‘My Generation Was Raised on Poison Milk.’”
-In Emptiness and Fullness: Ethnographies of Lack and Desire in Contemporary China, edited by Susanne Bregnbæk and Mikkel Bunkenborg, chapter 1.
-Integration and Conflict Studies, edited by Günther Schlee, vol. 2.
-New York: Berghahn Books, July 2017.
+In Emptiness and Fullness: Ethnographies of Lack and Desire in Contemporary China, edited by Susanne Bregnbæk and Mikkel Bunkenborg, 15-34.
+New York: Berghahn Books, 2017.

 Modern Social Thought